-Lerociclib is a differentiated oral CDK4/6 inhibitor being developed for use in combination with other targeted therapies in multiple oncology indications, including estrogen receptor-positive, HER2-negative (ER+, HER2-) breast cancer.
-In 2018, the Company reported encouraging preliminary Phase 1 data from its Phase 1/2 trial in (ER+, HER2-) breast cancer (in combination with fulvestrant).
-The Company's plans for lerociclib include future combinations in other cancers, such as non-small cell lung cancer (NSCLC), where we initiated a Phase 1b/2 trial in 2018 in combination with the epidermal growth factor receptor (EGFR) tyrosine kinase inhibitor, Tagrisso.
-We believe that lerociclib has the potential to be the backbone therapy of multiple combination targeted therapy regimens.
+Lerociclib is a differentiated oral CDK4/6 inhibitor being developed for use in combination with other targeted therapies in multiple oncology indications, including ER+, HER2- breast cancer.
+In 2018, the Company reported encouraging preliminary Phase 1b data from its Phase 1/2 trial in ER+, HER2- breast cancer (in combination with fulvestrant) and will report additional Phase 1b/2a data from this trial at the San Antonio Breast Cancer Symposium on December 11, 2019.
+In 2020, the Company plans to initiate a pivotal trial to evaluate lerociclib in combination with fulvestrant for the treatment of ER+, HER2- breast cancer.
+The Company's plans for lerociclib include potential exploration of combinations in other cancers, such as non-small cell lung cancer (NSCLC), where we initiated a Phase 1b/2 trial in 2018 in combination with the epidermal growth factor receptor (EGFR) tyrosine kinase inhibitor, Tagrisso® (osimertinib).
+Data from this trial were presented at the ESMO 2019 Congress.
+We believe that lerociclib has the potential to be best-in-class versus marketed CDK4/6 inhibitors for patients with ER+, HER2- breast cancer and become a backbone therapy of multiple combination targeted therapy regimens for other tumors.

-As part of the Company's strategy to develop wholly-owned proprietary combinations, the Company is developing G1T48, a potential best-in-class oral SERD, as a monotherapy and in combination with oral CDK4/6 inhibitors (including lerociclib) for the treatment of ER+, HER2- breast cancer.
-In 2018, the Company initiated a Phase 1/2a clinical trial in ER+, HER2- breast cancer and expects to report preliminary data in the third quarter of 2019.
-Pending results from the Phase 1/2a trial, G1 is planning to initiate randomized trials of G1T48 as both monotherapy and in combination with oral CDK4/6 inhibitors.
+The Company is developing G1T48, a potential best-in-class oral SERD, as a monotherapy and in combination with oral CDK4/6 inhibitors (including lerociclib) for the treatment of ER+ breast cancer.
+In 2018, the Company initiated a Phase 1/2a clinical trial in ER+, HER2- breast cancer and reported preliminary data at the ESMO 2019 Congress.
+Based on these findings, G1 is planning to initiate a pivotal trial of G1T48 in combination with an oral CDK4/6 inhibitor in 2020.